JosephLai241/URS/README.md

 ***NOTE:*** If you are not allowed to access a Redditor's lists, PRAW will raise a 403 HTTP Forbidden exception and the program will just append a "FORBIDDEN" underneath that section in the exported file.

-***NOTE:*** The number of results returned will be applied to all attributes.
+***NOTE:*** The number of results returned are applied to all attributes.
 I have not implemented code to allow users to specify different number of results returned for individual attributes.

 The file names will follow this format: `"u-[USERNAME]-[N_RESULTS]-results.[FILE_FORMAT]"`